Russian Helicopters sees rising Middle East demand on higher oil prices

 DUBAI (Reuters) - Higher oil prices are boosting demand for civil helicopters in the Middle East and parts of Asia, and that should help Russian Helicopters lift the share of civil aircraft in its global sales to 50 percent within three to five years, its chief executive said on Sunday.

 Demand for civil helicopters slowed over the past two to three years as low oil prices caused oil- and gas-producing countries to cut spending.
-But since early October, Brent oil LCOc1 has climbed to two-year highs near $65 a barrel from around $55.
+But since early October, Brent oil has climbed to two-year highs near $65 (49.29 pounds)a barrel from around $55.

 Currently, civil helicopters account for around 35 percent of state-owned Russian Helicopters’ global sales.
 Military choppers contribute over 60 percent.